rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 ><CITE>2 sheets</CITE>

-<a name="6.21.431.2">6.21.431.2</a> If a manifestation has been issued in fascicles intended to be bound into one or more physical units, record the number of pages, leaves, or volumes appropriate to its final form or completed.
+<a name="6.21.431.2">6.21.431.2</a> If a manifestation has been issued in fascicles intended to be bound into one or more physical units, record the number of pages, leaves, or volumes appropriate to its final or completed form.
 Always make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) to indicate that it was issued in fascicles (see [6.215.431.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.431.1)).

 >Example:
 >Extent of manifestation: <CITE>70 pages, xxiii leaves of plates</CITE>